 JR: Yes.
 You just see a line that you like.
-I guess, it's crossed between a tugboat and a privateer.
-You look at the shear of the boat and I cut that shear in it.
-I wanted my console/cabin up forward so I could control the boat up forward and power the boat from up forward.
-I think you look at the boat and you can tell whether you think it's a good-looking boat or it's an ugly-looking boat. [laughter] I think it's a good look boat, but I don't know what other people think.
+I guess it's crossed between a stagger boat and a privateer.
+You look at the sheer of the boat and I cut that sheer in it.
+I wanted my console slash cabin up forward so I could control the boat up forward and power the boat from up forward.
+I think you look at the boat and you can tell whether you think it's a good-looking boat or it's an ugly-looking boat. [laughter] I think it's a good-looking boat, but I don't know what other people think.

-SW: You said you build a duck boat as well?
+SW: You said you built a duck boat as well?

 JR: A duck boat, yes.
-I was working for that friend that got me into that clamming.
+As a matter of fact, I was working for that friend that got me into the clamming.
 He also got me into the carpentry.
-I was working for him one day and he want me to bring a load of junk to the dumps.
+I was working for him one day and he wanted me to bring a load of junk to the dumps.
 So, I go to the dumps and see a couple guys throwing out a little speedboat.
-I said, " [unintelligible]."
-"Give me a hand.
-I'm getting on the back of this truck."
+I said, "You throwing that out?"
+And they go, "Yeah."
+And I said, "Well give me a hand getting it on the back of this truck."
 So, I dumped the junk off the back of the truck.
 Put this little thirteen-foot boat in the back of the truck and brought it back to the job.
 This friend of mine was screaming at me, "What are you doing?
 What did you do?
 What took you so long?"
-He said, "I need your hand."
+He said, "I need you here."
 I go, "I saw this boat, I had to get it."
-He was mad, and I said, "Look, what would you have done if you're with me?
-You would have said, 'Yes, Jim, let's get it."
+He was mad, and I said, "Look, what would you have done if you were with me?
+You would have said, 'Yes, Jim, let's get it.""
 He goes, "Yes, you're right."
-So, I got this boat out of the dumps and I cut it down to the height of the sides that I wanted and put a nice little crown on the top of the deck and built a little cockpit and new floor and stuff and made a duck boat out of it.
+So, I got this boat out of the dumps, and I cut it down to the height of the sides that I wanted and put a nice little crown on the top of the deck and built a little cockpit and a new floor and stuff and made a duck boat out of it.